 - Your complaint must cite one or more of the Articles of the Code of Ethics, which you allege have been violated.

-If your complaint is dismissed you will be given the opportunity to appeal the dismissal.
+Please note: if your complaint is dismissed you will be given the opportunity to appeal the dismissal.